rivers07-maker/riba-de-rivers/README.md

 ### Backend
 - **Flask**: Handles contact form submissions and other backend logic.
 - **SQLite**: A lightweight database for storing form data.
-- **Vercel**: Hosts the serverless backend for high availability.
+- **Local Development**: Backend services are currently configured for local setup due to file-system SQLite limitations.

 By integrating these technologies, Riba de Rivers ensures a robust and user-friendly experience for visitors.

 ---

-## Live Preview
+## Live Preview:

-You can explore the project live on the following platforms:
+You can explore the project live on the following platform:
 1. **Static Website**: Hosted on GitHub Pages [here](https://rivers07-maker.github.io/riba-de-rivers/).

-2. **Backend Services**: Hosted on Vercel, powering the dynamic features such as the contact form.
+Note: Backend services are currently configured for local development only.

 ---

-## Local Development
+## Local Development:

 To set up the project locally, follow these steps: